Violating the HLP Rights Post the Trilogy (Siege – Destruction – Displacement)

 Date: January 2024

 This study investigates the practices affecting HLP rights in seven areas which the Syrian regime has regained control from the opposition following the Russian military intervention in 2015.
 Between the aforementioned year and 2018, the Syrian regime and its allies were able to regain dozens of areas of different Syrian governorates, especially in Damascus, Aleppo, Homs, and Daraa.
-Of these areas, we studied the cases of Jobar, Al-Tadamon, and Darayya in Damascus and its rural area, Al-Qusayr and Baba Amr in Homs, as well as the camp neighbourhood in Daraa city, and Jabal Badro neighbourhood in Aleppo.
+Of these areas, we studied the cases of Jobar, Al-Tadamon, and Darayya in Damascus and its rural area, Al-Qusayr and Baba Amr in Homs, as well as the camp neighborhood in Daraa city, and Jabal Badro neighborhood in Aleppo.
 In each of these study areas, we briefly reviewed the experience of each area during the conflict and the most prominent events that occurred there.
 Secondly, we analysed the real estate structure of those areas, meaning the nature of the properties and their legal status, based on reviewing different templates of ownership and property documents.

 The study focused on identifying, documenting, analysing, and categorizing all practices which affect the HLP rights in the seven areas.
 We examined all the practices revealed by the investigation in relation to the HLP rights as committed by the regime’s military or administrative agencies, or by its affiliated militias and informal formations.
 For each case, we attempted to estimate the extent of these practices, their perpetrators, and the associated results.